 - Junior Faculty Teacher of the Year, Stanford University Department of Radiology (June 2013)

-- Acting Chief of Radiology, VA Palo Alto Health Care System (2012 - Present)
+- Chief, Radiology, VA Palo Alto Health Care System (2012 - Present)

 - Residency Program Director, Stanford Department of Radiology (2015 - Present)